-Whether you want to show different routes to the same place or convey how many pizza restaurants there are in your vicinity, the ability to create a map is an effective way to present information in a visual way.
+Whether you want to show different routes to the same place or convey how many pizza restaurants there are in your vicinity, the ability to create a map will allow you to effectively present information in a visual way.
 Here's what you need:

 - Google account